intuition-dev/INTUITION2/README.md

 This is project 3 of 3 Meta&reg;

 Here is the home of the advanced Meta project.
 It is an API wrapper for nbake.
-It is written in Express and Typescript, meant to be customized and extended - and hosted in Docker in the cloud.
+It is written in Express, Pug and Typescript, meant to be customized and extended.
+It is hosted in Docker in the cloud.

 - http://hub.docker.com/r/nbake/meta